hemantkumarlearning/StyleGAN3_For_Anime_Faces/README.md

 # Anime Face GAN using StyleGAN3
-This repository contains the implementation of a generative adversarial network (GAN) model trained to generate high-quality anime faces.
+This repository contains the implementation of a generative adversarial network (GAN) model trained to generate high-quality anime faces on google colab.
 The model is built using StyleGAN3, a state-of-the-art generative model for high-quality image synthesis.
 The dataset used for training consists of various anime face images sourced from Kaggle.

 ![Screenshot 2025-03-10 124014](https://github.com/user-attachments/assets/10241780-2ebe-4a17-b80b-2599d7e28049)